zanvari/detecting_covid19/README.md

-# Covid19 Detection with Chest X-Ray in Pytorch

-Network: ResNet18

-# Implementation of COVID19 detection using Pytorch
+# Implementation of COVID19 with Chest X-Ray detection using Pytorch

 The network architecture is ResNet18.